fletchjp/MERG-Arduino-Software/EVENTS.md

 There are a lot of developments on the due_cbus branch, including getting my FC++ code working for both DUE and AVR environments.

+I now have a copy of Boost 1.51.0 available as a library.
+I need to post an example of how to use it.
+At the moment all the examples are on the due_cbus branch.

 ## May 2021

 ### 8th May